enj/website/content/en/docs/reference/access-authn-authz/certificate-signing-requests.md

 used.

 {{< note >}}
 The `spec.expirationSeconds` field was added in Kubernetes v1.22.
-Consequently, earlier versions of Kubernetes will not honor this field.
+Earlier versions of Kubernetes do not honor this field.
+Kubernetes API servers prior to v1.22 will silently drop this field when the object is created.
 {{< /note >}}

 ### Kubernetes signers